-The Discretionary Fund provides financial hardship payments to any business who has not received Government Support since the Brake Restrictions Programme in October 2020.
+Round two of the Discretionary Fund provides a one-off financial hardship payment to any eligible business who has not received Government Support since the Brake Restrictions Programme in October 2020.

 The eligibility for the grant will include those currently excluded from the Strategic Framework Business Fund, such as:

 - Businesses that supply goods or services to the Hospitality/Leisure Sectors (who have been closed or restricted).

 - Demonstrable supply-chain challenges (over 30% trade affected by COVID-19 restrictions).

 - Not be legally required to close but that have experienced restricted trading, reduced footfall or demonstrable supply-chain challenges (over 30% trade affected by COVID-19 restrictions).

 - Only one application per business can be submitted.